 By the same logic, tall developments in highly built-up areas were deemed to be becoming less attractive to buyers.

 So when it comes to product, the message is clear: buyers want more outside space; they want natural light and not to be sat staring at their neighbours’ exterior walls; and they want to be nearby to local green spaces such as parks.
 For a scheme that’s too far down the line to change, it’s not about redesigning the building.
 It’s about how you sell the product in terms of buyers’ new priorities: make sure you’re talking up features that speak to the above concerns and making it clear how your development will benefit people’s lives.
-With restrictions on outdoor movement and exercise set to continue well into 2021, understanding buyer needs and marketing your properties in terms of how they meet them will be vital.

 Another decision – and, again, one driven largely by the pandemic – you will have to make is over which channels you will be available to customers looking to make enquiries and reservations.
 Even before Covid, there was a trend towards people preferring a remote or virtual first interaction with brands – witness the increasing use of chatbots, messenger apps and video content in your own interactions with businesses over the past couple of years – but this has only been accelerated by the events of 2020.
 Today – and especially in light of the need for social distancing and increased calls to stay at home – you should make sure you have a ‘digital-first’ customer service strategy that prioritises giving people the ability to virtually or remotely interact with your developments and sales agents.
 Why?
 Take a look.